github/site-policy/Policies/omnibuilds-terms-of-service.md

 These Terms of Service, together with the OmniBuilds Privacy Statement, represent the complete and exclusive statement of the agreement between you and us.
 This Agreement supersedes any proposal or prior agreement oral or written, and any other communications between you and OmniBuilds relating to the subject matter of these terms.

 #### 6. Questions
 Questions about the Terms of Service?
-[Contact us](https://omnibuilds.com/contact).
+Email us at contact@omnibuilds.com.